 - Implementation of Management Strategies in Large Rivers: Lessons from the Colorado River

 - Aquatic Conservation

 - Freshwater Foodwebs

 - Crossing the boundaries between Science, Management and Policy

 - Monitoring ecological success of the Murray Darling Plan

-- Paleo-ecology of Freshwater systems
+- Palaeo-ecology of Freshwater systems

 - Climate change adaptation of freshwater systems

 - Invasive species control in the River Murray; the National Carp Control Program

 - Wetland ecology and management